-TfL are managing their network better in terms of interventions to manage planned and unplanned events, computer controlled signals and works to improve the through-flow of junctions etc. There has been a reversal in the long term trend of reducing traffic volume in London which, if it continues, will mean increased congestion levels and the problems this will bring.
+TfL are managing their network better in terms of interventions to manage planned and unplanned events, computer controlled signals and works to improve the through-flow of junctions etc.

+This quarter has seen a significant drop in traffic volume.

-JTR across the whole network in Q4 2017-18, was 88.5%, which was 0.3 percentage point higher than the same quarter in 2016-17.
+JTR across the whole network in Q1 2018-19, was 88.6%, which was 0.2 percentage point higher than the same quarter in 2017-18.